farhancdr/shoppingList/readme.md

 # Shopping list

-Shopping list is a simple web for storing shopping list.
+An easy-to-use shopping list app.
+You can create your shopping lists just typing your list.
+Possibility to create multiple lists.
+You can also search and delete your items.

 ## Live link
 https://farhancdr.github.io/shoppingList/